sishii1214/sishii1214.github.io/cv.md

 - I am a reviewer of MathSciNet.
 You can find my reviews [here](https://mathscinet.ams.org/mathscinet/author?authorId=1498106).

-- I am one of the organizers of Keio Algebra Seminar (慶應代数セミナー).
+- I am one of the organizers of Keio Algebra Seminar.
 You can find the schedule [here](https://www.math.keio.ac.jp/information/seminar/).

 - For some of non-mathematical activities, please see [miscellaneous](/misc).